ikelaiah/threadsafecollections-fp/README.md

    - List, HashSet, Deque: RAII-style locking — lock held for the full `for…in` loop
    - Dictionary (v0.8.2): snapshot-based — lock released immediately after entry copy; concurrent modifications are safe but not visible to the iterator
 - ✅ Bulk operations support
+- ✅ **NEW in v0.8.3**: Documentation and tooling refresh
+  - Lazarus package metadata updated to 0.8.3
+  - Generated API cheat sheet available at [docs/CHEATSHEET.md](docs/CHEATSHEET.md)
+  - PowerShell generator available at [tools/generate-cheatsheet.ps1](tools/generate-cheatsheet.ps1)
+  - Documentation refreshed against the current source code
-- ✅ **NEW in v0.8.2**: Critical bug fixes and performance optimisations
+- ✅ **v0.8.2**: Critical bug fixes and performance optimisations
   - Fixed several re-entrant lock deadlocks in List, HashSet, and Dictionary on POSIX platforms
   - Fixed managed-type memory safety (`string`/`interface`) in List and Deque
   - Fixed ABBA cross-collection deadlock in `HashSet.IntersectWith`